 IDN Variant Labels

-IDN Variant Labels generated by an IDN table must be either (a) allocated to the same registrant as the primary IDN label, or (b) blocked from registration.
+IDN Variant Labels generated by an IDN table must be either (a) allocatable only to the same registrant as the primary IDN label, or (b) blocked from registration.

-(a) Only IDN Variant Labels with a disposition of "allocatable" may be included in the DNS.
-IDN Variant Labels must only be delegated into the DNS ("activated") as requested by the registrant (or corresponding registrar).

-(b) In exceptional cases, a registry may have automatic activation of IDN Variant Labels if it is explicitly expressed in its IDN policy for the particular language/script.
-In such cases, the registry must define the motivation and a conservative criteria for automatic activation.
-The criteria must ensure that only the necessary IDN Variant Labels are automatically activated and the number of such labels remains as small as possible.

 TLD Registries may activate an IDN Variant Label, provided that i) such IDN Variant Label is requested by the same registrant or corresponding registrar as the Primary IDN Label, ii) such IDN Variant Label is registered to the registrant of the Primary IDN Label, and iii) such IDN Variant Label conforms with the registry policy and IDN Tables.
 In exceptional cases, where a language and/or script have established conventions, a TLD Registry may automatically activate an IDN Variant Label at its discretion.
 In such cases, the TLD Registry must ensure that only the necessary IDN Variant Labels are automatically activated and the number of such labels remains as small as possible.